ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 a long set of tasks.

 In such environments we recommend securing around Ansible's execution but still allowing it to use an 'automation user' that does not require such measures.
-This is something Tower/AWX excels at by setting up RBAC access to inventory, manage credentials and job execution.
+This is something that Tower/AWX excels at by allowing administrators to set up RBAC access to inventory, along with managing credentials and job execution.

 .. _docs_contributions: